-Real-time Detection of Fraudulent Activity
+Real-time Monitoring and Detection of Fraudulent Activity

 How Can Splunk Detect Fraud?